xitu/gold-miner/TODO/the-introduction-of-starspace.md

     * **Use case:** learning from multi-relational graphs.
 * trainMode = 5:
     * Each example contains only input.
 At training time, it generates multiple training examples: each feature from input is picked as label, and other features surronding it (up to distance ws) are picked as input features.
-    * **Use case:** learn word embeddings in unsupervised way.
+    * **用例：** 通过无监督的方式学习单词嵌入。

-# Example use cases
+# 典型用例

-## TagSpace word / tag embeddings
+## TagSpace 单词、标签的嵌入

-**Setting:** Learning the mapping from a short text to relevant hashtags, e.g. as in <a href="https://research.fb.com/publications/tagspace-semantic-embeddings-from-hashtags/">this paper</a>.
+**用途:** Learning the mapping from a short text to relevant hashtags, e.g. as in <a href="https://research.fb.com/publications/tagspace-semantic-embeddings-from-hashtags/">this paper</a>.
 This is a classical classification setting.

 **Model:** the mapping learnt goes from bags of words to bags of tags, by learning an embedding of both.
 For instance,  the input “restaurant has great food <\tab> #restaurant <\tab> #yum” will be translated into the following graph.
 (Nodes in the graph are entities for which embeddings will be learned, and edges in the graph are relationships between the entities).